SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - are we overcoming the barriers

 Note that this isn't about measuring the performance of individuals.
 It's about measuring how well DTLT are doing at bringing about the desired environment and culture.

+TODO: So what are the KPIs we will monitor e.g. percentage of developers who commit code to a repository each sprint, compliance with the quarterly PDR process, etc.

 ---